-Adding hyaluronic acid into your skincare routine when you are having dehydrated skin may be a great idea.
+Adding Hyaluronic acid into your skincare routine when you have dehydrated skin may be a great idea.
 Hyaluronic acid will help your skin retain as much water as it can while your skin activates the skin barrier self-repair mechanism.

-Hyaluronic acid product is available in a lot of skincare from toners, essences, ampoules, or even moisturisers.
-They are mostly mixed together in a cocktail of humectants, emollients, or occlusives to create a variety of textures.
+Hyaluronic acid product is available in many skincare products from toners, essences, ampoules, or even moisturisers.
+They are mainly mixed in a cocktail of humectants, emollients, or occlusives to create a variety of textures.

 The other beauty of hyaluronic acid is that it is so versatile, and it is safe to combine with any other actives.
-However, if you are wondering how to incorporate your hyaluronic acid in your routine, we got you covered here.
-We will list some basic rules for you to maximize the benefit of your hyaluronic acid-based product:
+However, if you are wondering how to incorporate your hyaluronic acid into your routine, we got you covered here.
+We will list some basic rules for you to maximise the benefit of your hyaluronic acid-based product:

 It is always better to apply your hyaluronic acid-based product like a toner on damp skin.
-You can pat the toner on your damp skin and the water that is remaining on the top of your skin will be attracted by the hyaluronic acid molecule to help hydrate your skin rather than just evaporating and leaving your skin feeling tight and dry.
+You can pat the toner on your damp skin, and the hyaluronic acid molecule will attract the water that is remaining on the surface of your skin to help hydrate your skin rather than just evaporating and leaving your skin feeling tight and dry.

 Rule of thumb: Thinnest to thickest

-Hyaluronic acid pairs well with a lot of other common active ingredients: retinol, vitamin C, niacinamide.
-If you have different actives in different products, you just have to remember the rule of thumb: “Apply from the thinnest to the thickest”.
-Depending on the consistency of your hyaluronic acid-based serum, layer them on a step before anything that is thicker and occlusive in consistency.
+Hyaluronic acid pairs well with many other common active ingredients: Retinol, Vitamin C, Niacinamide.
+If you have different actives in different products, you have to remember the rule of thumb: “Apply from the thinnest to the thickest”.
+Depending on the consistency of your hyaluronic acid-based serum, layer them on a step before anything thicker and occlusive in consistency.

 Layer with occlusives / emollients

-However, if you are someone with a damaged skin barrier and dehydrated skin, or someone who is living in a dry climate, it is important not to just rely on a hyaluronic acid-based toner or serum as a standalone product for hydration.
+However, suppose you are someone with a damaged skin barrier and dehydrated skin or living in a dry climate.
+In that case, it is essential not to solely rely on a hyaluronic acid-based toner or serum as a standalone product for hydration.
 You will need other occlusive or emollient products such as lotions or creams to trap in the moisture from your hyaluronic acid products.

-There is no certain rule on how you can use your hyaluronic acid.
-You can use it either morning and/or night.
-If you use it at night, just make sure you layer them with another occlusive / emollients product like a moisturiser to help lock in the moisture.
+There is no specific rule on how you can use your hyaluronic acid.
+You can use it either morning and or night.
+If you use it at night, make sure you layer them with another occlusive/emollients product like a moisturiser to help lock in the moisture.

 Not all hyaluronic acids are created equal.
-There is a different weight of hyaluronic acid which determines how deep it can penetrate the skin.
-Let’s first talk about the weight which ranges from a size of 6 to 1500 kDa, with one recent study showing that a 130 kDa hyaluronic acid is the best in terms of increasing skin elasticity and improving skin texture.
+Hyaluronic acid has varying weights, determining how deep it can penetrate the skin.
+Let’s first talk about the molecular weight, which ranges from a size of 6 to 1500 kDa, with one recent study showing that a 130 kDa hyaluronic acid is the best in terms of increasing skin elasticity and improving skin texture.
 Depending on their molecular weight, hyaluronic acid can be divided into:

 - High molecular weight (HMW): 1000 – 1500 kDa